 Should you have more than one travel card?

 It’s best to have one travel card because miles from one card cannot be combined with the miles from another card.
-For example, if you have the Bank of America® Travel Rewards Credit Card and the Barclaycard Arrival® Plus World Elite Mastercard®, you cannot combine your miles.
+For example, if you have the Bank of America® Travel Rewards credit card and the Barclaycard Arrival Plus® World Elite Mastercard®, you cannot combine your miles.
 If you want to earn the most rewards, it is best to use one travel card so you will have a high rewards balance and can cover the cost of a flight or hotel.
 With multiple travel cards you could have a harder time covering the cost.
+However, you should always pack an emergency card in case your primary card is lost or stolen

 Should you pick an airline-specific card?

 You can pick a specific airline card if you are already an existing member of the airline’s frequent flyer program.
 This is a great way to “top up” your mileage and earn the extra miles to cover a full flight.
 If you often find yourself just shy of the amount of miles needed to cover the cost of a flight, airline-specific cards are a great way to earn more miles.
-The Gold Delta SkyMiles® Credit Card from American Express, Citi® / AAdvantage® Executive World Elite™ Mastercard®, and JetBlue Card are great cards for frequent flyers of Delta, American Airlines, and JetBlue.
+The Gold Delta SkyMiles® Credit Card from American Express, Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® and JetBlue Card are great cards for frequent flyers of Delta, American Airlines, and JetBlue.

 What is international customer service like?

 International customer service varies by card issuer.
-When you call customer service from abroad you will have to call collect, calling a different number than if you were calling from the U.S. Some issuers offer 24/7 customer service, while others stick to traditional business hours.
+When you call customer service from abroad, you will call a different number than if you were calling from the U.S. The numbers are often listed on the back of your card.
+Some issuers offer 24/7 customer service, while others stick to traditional business hours.
 See below for a chart with international customer service contact numbers for each credit card issuer and whether they offer 24/7 service or not.

 |24/7 International Customer service via phone||Yes||No||Yes||No||Yes|